tmobile/magentaA11y/_checklist-web/hint-help-error.md

 - The element referenced by the `aria-describedby` attribute cannot use the `role="alert"` attribute (see example above for workaround).
   - [VoiceOver fails to read a referenced `role="alert"` element when the input is in focus](https://a11ysupport.io/tests/tech__aria__aria-describedby-with-role-alert).
+- NVDA will read the alert twice if it appears while the input is in focus: once from the `role="alert"` being injected and from the `aria-describedby` association.
 - NVDA needs a fraction of a second to catch up with changes in the DOM, use a `setTimeout` to delay displaying the alert

 ### Name